I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nc-gpioclx-gpio-client-restore-bank-hardware-context.md

 <p>The GPIO_CLIENT_RESTORE_BANK_HARDWARE_CONTEXT function type is defined in the Gpioclx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_RESTORE_BANK_HARDWARE_CONTEXT function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>If a bank of GPIO pins supports component-level power management, GpioClx can switch the bank to a low-power Fx state if the bank is idle.
-If the GPIO controller bank loses its hardware context in the Fx state, the GPIO controller driver must save this context before the F0-to-Fx transition, and, later, restore the context after the Fx-to-F0 transition.
-Currently, F1 is the only low-power state that is defined for GPIO controllers that use GpioClx.</p>

-<p>GpioClx calls the <i>CLIENT_RestoreBankHardwareContext</i> function to restore the bank's previously saved hardware context.
-The hardware context was previously saved by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439419">CLIENT_SaveBankHardwareContext</a> event callback function.</p>

-<p>Some GPIO controller devices enable selected banks of pins to be turned on and off independently of other banks in the same device.
-Thus, power can be saved by turning off a bank that is idle.</p>

-<p>To register your driver's <i>CLIENT_RestoreBankHardwareContext</i> callback function, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439490">GPIO_CLX_RegisterClient</a> method.
-This method accepts, as an input parameter, a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh439479">GPIO_CLIENT_REGISTRATION_PACKET</a> structure that contains a <i>CLIENT_RestoreBankHardwareContext</i> function pointer.</p>

-<p>GpioClx calls the <i>CLIENT_RestoreBankHardwareContext</i> callback function either at PASSIVE_LEVEL or DIRQL, depending on the device information that the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> callback function supplies to GpioClx.
-The <i>CLIENT_QueryControllerBasicInformation</i> function provides device information in the form of a <a href="https://msdn.microsoft.com/library/windows/hardware/hh439358">CLIENT_CONTROLLER_BASIC_INFORMATION</a> structure.
-If the <b>MemoryMappedController</b> flag bit is set in the <b>Flags</b> member of this structure, GpioClx calls the <i>CLIENT_RestoreBankHardwareContext</i> function at DIRQL, which is the IRQL at which the ISR in GpioClx runs.
-Otherwise, this function is called at PASSIVE_LEVEL.
-For more information about this flag bit, see <a href="NULL">Optional and Required GPIO Callback Functions</a>.</p>

-<p>To define a <i>CLIENT_RestoreBankHardwareContext</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>CLIENT_RestoreBankHardwareContext</i> callback function that is named <code>MyEvtGpioRestoreBankHardwareContext</code>, use the GPIO_CLIENT_RESTORE_BANK_HARDWARE_CONTEXT function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The GPIO_CLIENT_RESTORE_BANK_HARDWARE_CONTEXT function type is defined in the Gpioclx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_RESTORE_BANK_HARDWARE_CONTEXT function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>
 <tr>